aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 - Architects should only support those architectural characteristics that are critical to the system's success
 - Supporting architectural characteristics is expensive
     - Each architectural characteristic requires design effort from the architect and effort from devs to implement and maintain it
-    - Architectural characteristics interact with each other - improving security can negatively impact performance
+    - Architectural characteristics interact with each other - for example, improving security can negatively impact performance
     - Usually there are trade-offs between competing concerns